gskorupa/SignomixCPP/README.md

     std::cout << "Error: " << response.description << std::endl;
 }
 ```
 From `Response` type you can get values: error, description, data, curlCode and httpCode.
 In simple case only check if error exists. `response.description` is filled when error appears.
 If no error, than request has been succesfully sent.
 When you set that response to provide you some data, they will be available under `response.data` variable.
 Which is representation of `std::vector<char>`.
+Response is always a string.
+You can easy get it via `resonse.getString()` function.
 Full usage of response you can see in example.
 If you want to send another request (POST or GET) just clear fields and you can use your client again!
 ```c++
 client.clearFields();
 ```